 BMW 225xe hybrid running costs

 If you’re looking through the 2 Series Active Tourer range, you can’t fail to notice that the 225xe is one of the most expensive versions of the car.
-But every model averages 101mpg fuel economy and emits 57g/km of CO2.
+However, it also promises to hold its value well and to cost very little in tax.

 BMW 225xe hybrid insurance group

-The BMW 2 Series range is ranked in insurance groups 11 to 23.
-However, this hybrid version sits at the very top of that range in group 23.
-That puts it three groups higher than the petrol 220i and two groups above the top 220d diesel, as well as in a much higher group than the Toyota Prius+.
+The 2 Series range is ranked in insurance groups 11 to 23.
+However, this hybrid sits at the very top of that range in group 23.
+That puts it three higher than the petrol 220i and two above the top 220d diesel, as well as in a much higher group than the Toyota Prius+.

 Compared to other BMWs, the 2 Series looks quite cheap to service – particularly if you take out the BMW i Service Inclusive package, which costs just under £300.
 For that one-off fee, this covers you for three years and 36,000 miles.
 Otherwise, as with all BMWs, the 2 Series has condition-based servicing.
 In other words, how often it needs servicing depends on how it’s driven.

-After the first year's CO2-based road tax, which is generally included in the on-the-road price, the 2 Series Active Tourer hybrid costs £135 a year to tax.
-However, if you buy one of these models, you should be careful that you don’t pile on enough options to push the list price beyond £40,000, as that'll bump up your annual road tax bill by £320 the first five times you tax it.
+After the first year's CO2-based road tax, which is generally included in the on-the-road price, the 2 Series Active Tourer hybrid costs £140 a year to tax.
+However, if you buy one, you should be careful that you don’t pile on enough options to push the list price beyond £40,000, as that'll bump up your annual bill by £325 the first five times you tax it, to £465 a year.

 Despite the fact that this hybrid version of the 2 Series Active Tourer is one of the most expensive in the range, it’s forecast to be one of the best at holding its value.
 In fact, it should retain a similar proportion of its new value (just over 40%) to the Audi A3 Sportback, although not as much as the Toyota Prius.